TheKrush/Stonehearth-StartingHearthlings/README.md

-# Starting Hearthlings (Branches For Steam Workshop Mods)
+# Starting Hearthlings (4 Hearthlings)
-Start with X Hearthlings in Stonehearth (X is custom per branch)
+Start with 4 Hearthlings in Stonehearth